moerv9/sentiment/docs/6_Trading.md

 </br>

 As explained in the Backend-Section, the scheduler is executing the trading script every hour.

-The sentiment average is shown and the Balances before and after the trade.
+The sentiment average is shown and the balances before and after the trade.
 It also says if a trade already exists and then either starts a new trade or does nothing.

 The Heroku logs were an essential part of the development-phase, since they allowed for a good way of debugging.
 Usually, no *`print`*-statements are left in the final code, when it's entering the production phase.
 However, Heroku seems to only print the `print`-statements rather than from the logging-library, which is otherwise used.